-With regard to the conduct of meetings, there was regular interaction between the Board and management.
+With regard to the conduct of meetings, the interaction with the Board and the management has been consistent, with a smooth and mostly timely flow of information.

-With regard to areas for improvement, a number of suggestions were made, including: (a) the opportunity of increasing the number of in-person meetings, including those of the Board of Directors and of the Board Committees; (b) the opportunity of assigning the Control Body a budget for any advisory support and a reflection on the overall adequacy of the remuneration proportionate to the quantity and quality of the work performed as well as the introduction of Law 49/2023 (provisions on the fair remuneration of professional services); (c) the identification of the most appropriate methods for establishing an effective exchange of information with foreign subsidiaries without a control body; (d) the appropriateness of an annual induction plan for directors and auditors with pre-established sessions.
+With regard to areas for improvement, certain suggestions were made, including: (a) the advisability of increasing the number of in-person meetings, including at meetings of the Board of Directors and the Internal Board Committees; (b) the advisability of assigning a budget to the control body for any advisory and/or operational support and a reflection on the overall adequacy of the compensation (c) the management of follow-up activities relating to requests made to corporate functions; (d) the advisability of focusing the annual induction plan for Directors and statutory auditors also on macro-economic issues related to the reference market and competitors, also making use of external parties specialised in these areas.

-The Board of Statutory Auditors unanimously appreciated the mutual cooperation for effective functioning of the body which was established among its members, in order to devote the necessary time to planning meetings, drafting the relevant minutes, and drafting the reports and proposals of the Control Body.
-The judgment expressed on the Chair's commitment in the exchange of correspondence and discussions with management, with the Committee Chairs and with the Supervisory Board in order to ensure the best coordination of the work of the Control Body was also positive.
+There is a climate of complete trust and harmony among the members of the Board of Statutory Auditors, who have unanimously appreciated the mutual cooperation for the effective functioning of the body.
+Finally, it was confirmed that the Chair was committed to exchanging correspondence and discussions with the management, the Committee Chairs and the Supervisory Body, in order to ensure the best coordination of the work of the control body.